aeasy371/final_project/README.md

 python3 MPC_Crypten_MNIST_autograd.py

 If you would like to graph the outputs, there is a supplied graphing.ipynb file.
 Simply copy and paste the output of each script into a file and change the read path in the second block, then run all parts of the script.

+for information installing and running CrypTen, check its github page, https://github.com/facebookresearch/CrypTen.